 - Jobs that involve a lot of driving

-If you are one of the millions of people who suffer from degenerative spine conditions such as spinal stenosis, slipped disc, arthritis of the spine, or facet disease, there are a variety of ways to make any job less stressful on your back and neck.
+If you are one of the millions of people who experience degenerative spine conditions such as spinal stenosis, slipped disc, arthritis of the spine or facet disease, there are a variety of ways to make any job less stressful on your neck and back.
 If you sit for long periods of time, choose a chair with good ergonomics, like lumbar and pelvic support.
 If you absolutely must move heavy objects, always wear a back brace and practice safe lifting techniques.
 If you stand all day, try to maintain proper posture.
-Not matter your profession, try to take frequent breaks to walk and stretch.
+No matter your profession, try to take frequent breaks to walk and stretch.

 Want to work on mitigating back pain outside of the office?
 Start by making some small but important lifestyle changes.
 Buy a mattress with proper lumbar (lower back) support.
 Use pillows with cervical (neck) support.
-Be mindful that high-impact activities and sports like jogging or jumping rope can cause back and neck injuries.
-Instead, opt for step aerobics, exercise bikes, or yoga.
-You can also work with your doctor to design a plan of conservative back pain treatment that might include analgesics, hot-cold therapy, or steroid injections.
+Be mindful that sports and high-impact activities like jogging or jumping rope can cause neck and back injuries.
+Instead, opt for step aerobics, exercise bikes or yoga.
+You can also work with your physician to design a plan of conservative back pain treatment that might include analgesics, hot-cold therapy or steroid injections.